lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Matching Operator arguments

-Some Matching Operator such as MSB can take some values.
-Even if currently LSB is the only MO takes only one argument, in the future some MO may require several arguments.
+Some Matching Operators, (e.g., MSB()) take arguments.
+Even if MSB() is currently the only MO to take arguments, and actually only one argument, in the future more MOs may be defined and some may require several arguments.
 They are viewed as a list of target-values-type.

 ## Compression Decompression Actions

-Compression Decompression Action (CDA) identified the function to use either for compression or decompression.
+Compression Decompression Action (CDA) identifies the pair of functions to use for compression or decompression.
-{{RFC8724}} defines 6 CDA.
+{{RFC8724}} defines 7 CDA.

 ~~~~~
      identity compression-decompression-action-base-type;